 Carl DeMaio: A Reformer with Results

-“DeMaio’s passion for reforming government has taken him from a difficult upbringing to a career as a successful entrepreneur with a national reputation.” - UT San Diego, October 6, 2012
+“DeMaio’s passion for reforming government has taken him from a difficult upbringing to a career as a successful entrepreneur with a national reputation.” - San Diego Union Tribune

 Carl DeMaio knows how to reform government - and he has built an entire business and a political career on speaking truth to power, holding government accountable, and offering creative solutions to public challenges.
 At the age of 23, Carl DeMaio started his first company — the Performance Institute — to provide training and consulting solutions to help financially-troubled government entities cut costs while improving performance.
 DeMaio turned his business success into a life-long crusade to improve the performance, transparency, efficiency and accountability of government at all levels.
 DeMaio won a seat on the San Diego City Council in 2008 — and helped turn that city around from the brink of bankruptcy through his Roadmap to Recovery reform agenda.

 DeMaio is now tackling state-wide fiscal reform policy in his new role as Chairman of Reform California while chairing the Transitions in Governance Project at the Performance Institute.
 DeMaio is also continuing to speak out on local issues, as co-host of his daily news and talk show in KOGO-AM 600.

 Overcoming Adversity in Childhood